 Some forms of surgery are more intensive than others: for example, spinal fusion is the permanent joining of bones together through grafting, while a microdiscectomy is the surgical release of pressure from nerves.

 Options for non-surgical scoliosis treatment include spinal traction and bracing, both of which have shown to be highly effective in helping individuals correct their scoliosis symptoms long-term.

 If you or a loved one have been diagnosed with scoliosis and are seeking treatment, it’s time to visit Scoliosis Center of Utah.
 Clinical director Dr. Katalina Dean, often referred to as the best scoliosis doctor in Salt Lake City, Utah, has devoted a large portion of her professional career to treating scoliosis.

 At Scoliosis Center of Utah, Dr. Dean has employed two forms of treatment that have proved highly successful for countless patients.
 These two treatments are spinal traction using the Chiropractic BioPhysics® techniques, and bracing using ScoliBrace®.

-Chiropractic BioPhysics® (CBP) is a form of chiropractic care used by the best scoliosis chiropractors in Salt Lake City, UT.
+Chiropractic BioPhysics® (CBP) is a form of chiropractic care used by the best scoliosis chiropractors in Midvale, UT.
 CBP uses mirror image adjustments and customized spinal traction setups to create tangible, long-lasting results in the shape of the spine.